If you are serious about BBQ Grilling and Smoking Meats and are looking for the best offset smoker to take your craft to the next level, welcome!

 We want to bring you something slightly different from a reverse flow smoker or pretty cylinder.
 Let talk about vertical offset smokers.

-A vertical offset smoker combines all the benefits of charcoal smokers and vertical design cabinet smokers.
+A vertical offset smoker combines all the benefits of barrel smokers and vertical design cabinet smokers.
 In a vertical offset smoker’s heat, air, and smoke travels upwards and cooks food evenly.

 This Dyna Glo features a total cooking area of 1382 square inches of space with 5 chrome-plated grates.
 This is a big boy and can handle lots of food.
 A vertical smoker is a great option for those with limited space.